dtaht/blog-cerowrt/content/post/random_rescheduling.md

 ```

 Which might be contributing to the birthday problem observed.
 It would
-be iteresting to try something like
+be interesting to try something like

 ```
 int start = random() % MAX_QUEUES;